MikeyBronowski/mikeybronowski.github.io/_posts/2020-07-01-dbatools-io-command-line-sql-server-management-studio-connect-and-query.md

 ```

 ## Save results as…

-Once you’ve got your results out in the grid, these can be saved as CSV or TXT file.
+Once you’ve got your results out, these can be saved as CSV or TXT file.

 ![Write-DbaDbTableData](dbatools_ssmscmd_0103_save.png)